 If a baby tooth is lost too soon, the teeth beside it may tilt or drift into the empty space.
 Teeth in the other jaw may move up or down to fill the gap.
 When adjacent teeth shift into the empty space, they create a lack of space in the jaw for the permanent teeth.
 Therefore, permanent teeth are crowded and come in crooked.
 If left untreated, the condition may require extensive orthodontic treatment.

-Pediatric dentists have four rules for space maintainer care.
+Pediatric dentists have four rules for Pediatric Space Maintainers care.